Heading from Houston to Galveston for a cruise? You’re not alone.

 Every major car rental company is at the Houston airports.
-If you can find a decent rate, it’s possible to rent the car for the entire length of your cruise and just pay to park during your trip (parking costs between $70-100 per week).
+If you can find a decent rate, it’s possible to rent the car for the entire length of your cruise and just pay to park during your trip (parking costs around $100 per week).

 Private Cars: Private cars are another option.
 There are numerous private car/limo services around the area that are happy to pick you up anywhere in the region and drop you off at the cruise port.
 These services are certainly great if you want to travel in style, but aren’t always the cheapest way to get to the cruise ship.